falkhazam/RecipesNRatings/README.md

 One of leading causes of illness and death is obesity and malnutrition.
 One of the main reasons for obesity is a caloric surplus.
 Essentially, what happens is that the body consumes more calories than it burns.
 This can happen due to several reasons, however, the dopamine release certain food,especially sugar, release can be addictive, causing some to overconsume foods high in calories.
 This begs the question: *what makes a food 'unhealthy' and is it coorelated with calories*

-In this project, I will be looking into two datasets containing the nutritional value of recipes of food, and another which has the ratings of those foods.
+In this project, we will be looking into two datasets containing the nutritional value of recipes of food, and another which has the ratings of those foods.
 Each recipe in both datasets holds a unique id, which will be useful when merging them.

 Below are the columns of both datsets: